 Each Fund is authorized to issue an unlimited number of classes of units and an unlimited number of units in each class.
-Class A units, Class A1 units, Class B units and Class D units are issued to qualified purchasers (other than Ninepoint Credit Income Opportunities Fund which has closed Class A to subscriptions and Ninepoint-TEC Private Credit Fund II whose Class A units are only issued to unitholders who held that fund prior to its merger with Sprott Private Credit Trust).
+Class A units, Class B units and Class D units are issued to qualified purchasers (other than Ninepoint-TEC Private Credit Fund II whose Class A units are only issued to unitholders who held that fund prior to its merger with Sprott Private Credit Trust).
 Class D units will be issued to qualified purchasers and will receive monthly distributions.
 Class E units will be issued to qualified purchasers who are directors, officers and employees of the Manager, the sub-advisors and their respective affiliates and associates.
-Class F units, Class F1 units and Class FD units are issued to (i) purchasers who participate in feebased programs through eligible registered dealers; (ii) qualified purchasers in respect of whom the Fund does not incur distribution costs; and (iii) qualified individual purchasers at the discretion of the Manager (other than Ninepoint-TEC Private Credit Fund II whose Class F units are only available to those unitholders who held that fund prior to its merger with Sprott Private Credit Trust).
+Class F units, Class F1 units and Class FD units are issued to (i) purchasers who participate in fee-based programs through eligible registered dealers; (ii) qualified purchasers in respect of whom the Fund does not incur distribution costs; and (iii) qualified individual purchasers at the discretion of the Manager (other than Ninepoint-TEC Private Credit Fund II whose Class F units are only available to those unitholders who held that fund prior to its merger with Sprott Private Credit Trust).
 Class FT units have the same features as Class F units other than its distribution policy which is the same as that of Class T units.
-Class I units are issued to institutional investors at the discretion of the Manager.
-Class I1 units are issued to institutional investors at the discretion of the Manager for Ninepoint-TEC Private Credit Fund II to qualified individual purchasers or discretionary accounts of an advisor holding, in aggregate, \$50,000,000 or more in the Fund.
-Class PF are issued at the discretion of the Manager for Ninepoint-Monroe U.S. Private Debt Fund and Ninepoint-Monroe U.S. Private Debt Fund - Canadian \$ Hedged to qualified individual purchasers or discretionary accounts of an advisor holding, in a aggregate, \$15,000,000 or more in the Fund and the Manager may reject a subscription for Class PF units for any reason.
-Class T units for Ninepoint Alternative Income Fund are issued to qualified purchasers and is designated to provide cash flow to investors by making targeted monthly distributions of cash of approximately 5% per annum.
-Class T units for Ninepoint-TEC Private Credit Fund II are issued to qualified purchasers and is designated to provide cash flow to investors by making targeted monthly distributions of cash of approximately 6% per annum.
-Class S units are issued to initial investors who provided seed capital to Ninepoint Canadian Senior Debt Fund to construct the initial Portfolio.
+Class I units are issued to institutional investors at the discretion of the Manager for Ninepoint-TEC Private Credit Fund II to qualified individual purchasers or discretionary accounts of an advisor holding, in aggregate, \$50,000,000 or more in the Fund.
+Class T units for Ninepoint-TEC Private Credit Fund II are issued to qualified purchasers and are designated to provide cash flows to investors by making targeted monthly distributions of cash of approximately 6% per annum.
 Units of the Funds are redeemable at their Net Assets attributable to holders of redeemable units per unit for the applicable class.